catalyzeio/stratum-docs/guides/php-mysql.md

 `$databaseUrl = getenv("DATABASE_URL");`

 ### Updating Environment Variables
-Use the [Compliant Cloud CLI](https://github.com/catalyzeio/cli) to update your environment variables.
+Use the [Compliant Cloud CLI](https://github.com/daticahealth/cli) to update your environment variables.

-The [Datica CLI](https://github.com/catalyzeio/cli) makes it pretty straight forward for updating environment variables.
+The [Datica CLI](https://github.com/daticahealth/cli) makes it pretty straight forward for updating environment variables.
 Just change into the local directory of your project and use the following commands.
-For more information on using the [Datica CLI](https://github.com/catalyzeio/cli), head over to the [documentation](/compliant-cloud/cli-reference#vars).
+For more information on using the [Datica CLI](https://github.com/daticahealth/cli), head over to the [documentation](/compliant-cloud/cli-reference#vars).

 #### List all Variables
-`catalyze -E "<your_env_alias>" vars list <service_name>`
+`datica -E "<your_env_alias>" vars list <service_name>`

 #### Adding
-`catalyze -E "<your_env_alias>" vars set <service_name> -v A=B`
+`datica -E "<your_env_alias>" vars set <service_name> -v A=B`

 #### Removing
-`catalyze -E "<your_env_alias>" vars unset <service_name> A`
+`datica -E "<your_env_alias>" vars unset <service_name> A`

 ## Creating schema for database
-You can use the [Datica CLI](https://github.com/catalyzeio/cli) to run migrations on the MySQL database easily.
+You can use the [Datica CLI](https://github.com/daticahealth/cli) to run migrations on the MySQL database easily.
 Just run the following commands below to populate MySQL with the proper tables for the example application.
 If you are creating your own application, you can find more information [here](https://laravel.com/docs/5.0/migrations) on migrations with Laravel.

 ### Example
 First we need to find the label for the application service.
 The following will return a list of all services associated to your environment:

-`catalyze -E "<your_env_alias>" status`
+`datica -E "<your_env_alias>" status`

 You should see some output like: